 Message ID – The system will pre-populate this field with a numeric value.
 The user can override this information to better track their inquiries.
 Example: TEST001

-Receiver Code – Select the ICSC region associated with where the address is located
+Receiver Code – Select the radio button for either Legacy CenturyLink or Legacy Qwest.
+By default, Legacy CenturyLink will be selected..

 Service Type – Select Location_Inquiry